AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 WP Engine Pricing Details

-Switching gears to WP Engine, it’s on the other end of the spectrum.
+I’m switching gears to WP Engine, which is on the other end of the spectrum.
 Think of it as your favorite diner with simple, all-inclusive pricing.
-No mysteries here.
+There are no mysteries here.

 WP Engine offers a managed WordPress hosting solution with clear tiers.
 Here’s a breakdown: